Skip to content

 For youthful offenders convicted in Davidson County and given a 51-year life sentence, 71.9% are black.

-For six years, No Exceptions has worked to educate communities and legislators concerning this inhumane draconian 51-year life sentence, and we have supported legislation that would reduce the 51 years back to 25 years for a possibility of parole for everyone with that sentence. no Exceptions does not stand alone in this fight, we stand with families across this state who are demanding that their loved ones have a real chance to return home.
+For seven years, No Exceptions has worked to educate communities and legislators concerning this inhumane draconian 51-year life sentence, and we have supported legislation that would reduce the 51 years back to 25 years for a possibility of parole for everyone with that sentence. no Exceptions does not stand alone in this fight, we stand with families across this state who are demanding that their loved ones have a real chance to return home.
 Accountability does not require death, it does not require an exile ending in death. justice does not look like making people disappear forever; justice is about healing, transforming, and true accountability.
 No Exceptions joins the below organizations in the 25forLife campaign, and we invite you to stand with us in this fight.
 Sign up to receive our emails and learn how you can make a difference and restore families.

 Vengeance is not justice.
 We need healing.
 We need transformation.
 Our children, fathers, sisters, mothers, brothers and loved ones need a way back home